 What do you do at SoundTrax?

 SoundTrax is a full-service sound recording studio and post-production facility.
-We specialize in voice recording including narration, as well as music recording, full post-production services for commercial broadcast, sound for video and TV, web animations, and anything else that needs to sound great.
+We specialize in voice recording including narration, full post-production services for commercial broadcast, sound for video and TV, podcast production, web animations, and anything else that needs to sound great.
+Although we do NOT specialize in music recording, we can refer you to some excellent people who do offer that service.

 What will my session cost?